 Financial advisors agree that retirement is a common milestone that prompts office visits from older Americans from a variety of backgrounds.
-And there are a few important topics on which most people want help, including:
+And there are a few important topics on which most people want help.
+These topics include:

 - Social Security: “When thinking about retirement planning, optimizing Social Security is a really difficult challenge because of the level of complexity,” says Spencer Hall, managing partner with Retirement Planning Services, LLC in Knoxville, Tenn.
 “I’ve talked to doctors, lawyers, nuclear engineers — but even they don’t understand Social Security and all the options.
 And the complexity is not decreasing, it’s increasing.”

-- IRAs and 401ks: Employment-based retirement plans continue to be important sources of expected income in retirement for the baby boomer generation, as does Social Security and individual retirement accounts, or IRAs, data show.
+- IRAs and 401(k)s: Employment-based retirement plans continue to be important sources of expected income in retirement for the baby boomer generation, as does Social Security and individual retirement accounts, or IRAs.

 - Motivation and Overall Planning: Working with a financial advisor has a positive influence on retirement planning behaviors, including increased usage of tax-advantaged savings vehicles, improved asset allocation, and greater portfolio diversification, IRI found.

-It’s never too late to say “I don’t,” data show — about 40% to 50% of married couples in the United States divorce, according to the American Psychological Association.
+It’s never too late to say “I don’t,” data shows – about 40% to 50% of married couples in the United States divorce, according to the American Psychological Association.

 And with this life-changing event comes a huge financial burden for most, Hall says.